yarlson/pin/README.md

 ## Non-interactive Behavior

-When the spinner detects that `stdout` is not connected to an interactive terminal (for example, when output is piped), it disables animations and prints only the final message.
-This prevents ANSI escape codes from cluttering the output.
+When the spinner detects that `stdout` is not connected to an interactive terminal (for example, when output is piped), it disables animations and outputs messages as plain text.
+In this mode:

+- The **initial message** is printed immediately when the spinner starts.
+- Any **updated messages** are printed as soon as you call `UpdateMessage()`.
+- The **final done message** is printed when you call `Stop()`.

 ## Examples